-As set out in our SoLR guidance,13 our preference is given to suppliers who volunteer to undertake the role of SoLR.
-Of the submissions we received, a minority - including Utilita - confirmed they wished to volunteer for this role.
+As set out in our SoLR guidance, our preference is given to suppliers who volunteer to undertake the role of SoLR.
+Of the submissions we received, none confirmed they wished to volunteer for this role.
+We reviewed all submissions received in order to identify the best outcome for customers and ensure a universal service for GB energy consumers.